pfreixes/python-amqp-pycones/slides.rst

 * MIIMETIQ is a framework for IoT that uses Python and the following technologies:

   * **Pika**, **Celery**, Flask, Twisted, Tornado, Eve
-  * **Rabbitmq**, Mongodb, uwsgi, nginx
+  * **Rabbitmq**, MongoDB, Graphite, uWSGI, NGINX
   * Ansible
   * PyTest
   * and so on

-* This talk is just a good selection of two years using AMQP with Python.
+* This talk is just a good selection of two years of experience using AMQP with Python.
 * We will try to move our audience from the basics of AMQP with Python to something called *advanced*
 * The whole talk and code used can be *forked* from git https://github.com/pfreixes/python-amqp-pycones